Warneford Hospital, Warneford Lane

 for the reception and cure of the Insane,

 in the second year of the reign of George IV.

 to their friends and to society.

 The Asylum opened in 1826, the first of a number of hospitals to move to Headington in search of fresh air and open countryside.

 In Jackson's Oxford Journal on 14 June 1828 when Vaughan Thomas appealed for donations to a fund for “the poor curable lunatics of the county of Oxford”, he began by describing the asylum:

 It is probably known to most of those whom I have the honour of addressing, that a Lunatic Asylum was opened on Headington Hill, near Oxford, about two years ago—that it was built at an expense of £20,000, voluntarily contributed; that its centre-house is reserved exclusively for patients of superior condition, but that its wings are open to patients from the middling and lower stations of life; and that its whole system is conducted upon a principle of benevolence, and not for the profit of individuals.

 It was renamed the Warneford Lunatic Asylum in 1843 after the Revd Samuel W. Warneford, Rector of Bourton-on-the-Hill, Gloucestershire (who contributed the huge sum of £70,000 to it over his lifetime).

-It was not, however, the first hospital to bear his name, as this inscription (right) in the old Radcliffe Infirmary shows
+It was not, however, the first hospital to bear Warneford's name: there was another one in Leamington, Warwickshire, as this inscription (right) in the old Radcliffe Infirmary shows